OfferUp Review: Is It Worth It to Sell Your Stuff?

 5. Dealo

 You can use Dealo to buy and sell from your phone.
-The app works similarly to Craigslist, except you can sell internationally, in addition to locally.
+The app works similarly to Craigslist, except you can sell internationally and locally.

 6. Shpock